 The Adirondack Explorer asked Vermont author, environmentalist and former Adirondacker Bill McKibben to discuss the climate-crisis arguments in his new book, Falter, and how the issue affects the Adirondacks.

-McKibben will speak about climate change at an upcoming event hosted by the Explorer and The Wild Center on August 28.
+McKibben spoke about climate change at an event hosted by the Explorer and The Wild Center in August, 2019.

 Explorer: Let’s start with the scary.
 Your book compares our climate trajectory to earlier periods of mass extinction—but with advanced warning that past inhabitants of our planet didn’t get.
 Are we heeding the warning?